Manually Upgrading a Socket

 Note

-Upgrading the Socket
+Upgrading a Single Socket

 • Cato recommends as a best practice to upgrade to the latest Socket version